hlvlmh/honeytrap-cucumber/readme.md

 Well, I'll be beacon and controller
 Dug deep in the auld other
 Run the tape, won't pause or baulk
-Now I'm done harboring labour
+Now I'm done harboring labour.

 Happy?
 Beacon and controller
 Lodged deep in the auld other
 No don't hide or shade thy gold
-Straits die burgeoned over
+Straits die burgeoned over.

 None can weight
 Her domino
 Falls as gravity
 As sure as your endeavours
-Fail to replicate
+Fail to replicate.